Load Balancing Using Sparse Communication: The CARE Model and Summary of Contributions

 We assume that the arrival and service rates, $\lambda^n(t)$ and $\mu^n$, are of order $\Theta(n)$.
 Since we make no further assumptions on the rates, $\lambda^n(t)$ is allowed to transition between being below, equal to, or above $\sum_i \mu^n_i$, which translates into under-loaded, critically-loaded (also called heavy traffic) and over-loaded periods during $[0,T]$.
-Importantly, the rate at which events occur in the system is of order $\Theta(n)$, and, in general, queue lengths can be of order $O(n)$.
+Importantly, the rate at which events occur in the system is of order $\Theta(n)$, and, in general, queue lengths can be of order $\Theta(n)$.
+The latter will occur, for example, if the system is always over-loaded with $\lambda^n(t)-\sum_i \mu^n_i\geq cn$ for all $t>0$ and some constant $c>0$.

-First, we prove that under \textit{any} CARE system using JSAQ with an approximation quality that is of order $o(n^{1/2})$, the the system achieves asymptotic \emph{diffusion scale balance}, also known as \textit{State Space Collapse} (SSC).
+First, we prove that under \textit{any} CARE system using JSAQ with a maximal approximation error that is of order $o(n^{1/2})$, the the system achieves asymptotic \emph{diffusion scale balance}, also known as \textit{Sub-Diffusivity of the queue lengths Deviation Process} (SDDP).
 In particular, this refers to the phenomena that the maximal difference between any two actual queue lengths during $[0,T]$ is of order $o(n^{1/2})$.
-Thus, up to an error negligible with respect to $n^{1/2}$, the queue lengths are completely balanced and behave as the same stochastic process.
 In short, this result can be summarized as saying:

-Second, we prove that \textit{any} system design (including but not limited to CARE) which results in SSC, is also asymptotically optimal in the sense that it minimizes the workload in the system at any point in time up to a factor of order $o(n^{1/2})$.
+Second, we prove that \textit{any} system design (including but not limited to CARE) which results in SDDP, is asymptotically optimal in the sense that it minimizes the \textit{nominal} workload in the system at any point in time up to a factor of order $o(n^{1/2})$.
+The nominal workload is defined as the time it would take a server with a processing rate of 1 to complete the work that is currently in the system.
 That is,

-We prove that the optimality guarantee holds not only compared to any other possible design, but also holds compared to a system where all of the servers are replaced with a single server with a combined processing rate of $\sum_i\mu^n_i$.
+We prove that this optimality guarantee holds not only compared to any other possible design, but also holds compared to a system where all of the servers are replaced with a single server with a combined processing rate of $\sum_i\mu^n_i$.

+In the special case of a homogeneous system where $\forall i, \mu^n_i=\mu^n$, we obtain that the \textit{actual} workload is minimized up to a factor of order $o(n^{1/2})$.
+The actual workload is tied to job completion times, since a server's actual workload equals the time an arriving job will wait to receive service.
+Thus, we show that

 \paragraph{Connecting Communication to Performance}